hexaeight/Documentation/docs.md

 > The default loginpage is served under login.yourdomain.dom by the setting in wranger.toml
 > where as the above servername setting is the subdomain where this custom login page is being displayed.

-Remember that even though Cloudflare Worker is deployed for all subdomains under yourdomain.dom, with the path ending in /login followed by anything is intercepted by the worker as shown below,
+Remember that Cloudflare Worker is deployed for all subdomains under yourdomain.dom Any url with the path ending in /login followed by anything is intercepted by the worker as shown below,

-So any subdomain can be protected by deploying a custom login page and invoking our quickauth script which uses the /login to initiate the login page protection.
+So any subdomain can be protected by deploying a custom login page and invoking our quickauth script which uses the /login to initiate the page protection.

 ```
 *.hexaeight.com/login*